sigoden/aichat/README.md

   -m, --model <MODEL>        Choose a LLM model
   -r, --role <ROLE>          Choose a role
-  -s, --session [<SESSION>]  Create or reuse a session -H, --no-highlight         Disable syntax highlighting -S, --no-stream            No stream output
+  -s, --session [<SESSION>]  Create or reuse a session -f, --file <FILE>...
+Attach files to the message to be sent -H, --no-highlight         Disable syntax highlighting -S, --no-stream            No stream output
   -w, --wrap <WRAP>          Specify the text-wrapping mode (no*, auto, <max-width>)